AutoGPTQ/AutoGPTQ/README.md

 </details>

 ### Evaluation on Downstream Tasks
-You can use tasks defined in `auto_gptq.eval_tasks` to evaluate model's performance on specific down-stream task before and after quantization.
+You can use tasks defined in `auto_gptq_next.eval_tasks` to evaluate model's performance on specific down-stream task before and after quantization.

 The predefined tasks support all causal-language-models implemented in [🤗 transformers](https://github.com/huggingface/transformers) and in this project.